“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 If you start to feel down or if you give up on your dreams, you make them win.
 Only the doers succeed, the gossipers stay just gossipers.
 Be inspired, be surrounded by positive people who make you feel good and encourage you in everything you start.
 Always be nice but I also have understood that by being nice it doesn’t mean being silly.
 Do not attack people but defend yourself.
 It is also important to make your statement when bitches go too far.

 And most importantly, be yourself, but do not become a bitch yourself because of anger or sadness, you don’t want to turn into this.
 Manage your trust.
 Only give your trust with time and protect yourself by being more reserved about your heart.
-Unfortunately not everyone has the same values as yours.
+Unfortunately, not everyone has the same values as yours.

 Why a woman can be nasty?

-My only answer: jealousy, envy, fear, stupidity… and an obvious lack of confidence, femininity and emotional intelligence.
+My only answer: jealousy, insecurity, envy, fear, stupidity… and an obvious lack of confidence, femininity and emotional intelligence.

-You maybe experience bitchiness because you are the mirror of what they fear or what they are unable to achieve.
+You may be experiencing bitchiness because you are the mirror of what they fear or what they are unable to achieve.
 To be honest, it makes me sad.
 By being yourself, showing your confidence they may be scared that you will steal their husband (are you speaking with him?
 Be cautious), scared that they are losing attention (do you have more likes on your Facebook?
 Bad girl and shame on you).
 Or they don’t have the love they want (are you married to a sexy man?
 Disgusting).

 Instead of focusing on how they can create a better life and learn about loving themselves, they prefer to focus on how to hate the one who has things they want.